borednuna/Decision-Tree-Final-Project/README.md

 # Decision-Tree-Final-Project
 Final project for my data structure class.
-This implements decision tree to determine user's subject interest in computer science study
+This implements decision tree to determine user's subject interest in computer science study.
+The subject interests are based on laboratories in ITS's CS major.

 ```